Foolproof Payroll Checklist

 Step 7.
 Distribute payslips:

-Congratulations on successfully running payroll!
+Congratulations your team have their wages and you have successfully run payroll!
 It’s always satisfying once complete.
 The final step is to distribute payslip information to your employees.
 With Aigence, employees receive notifications at the same time as payments hit their accounts.
 However, with other approaches, you might need to email payslips or upload them to a portal.

 You’ve accomplished the crucial task of ensuring everyone has been paid accurately, and any expected changes are reflected in their payslips.
 Now that the vital steps have been taken, there are a few remaining tasks to wrap up your payroll process and guarantee compliance and accuracy.
 Let’s dive into the post-calculations checklist.